 Q: I’m getting into the drone photography business, I use Tiffen’s Aerial Polarizer and ND filters, do you have any others available, like any Tiffen special effect filters for drones?

-A: As you probably know Tiffen manufactures an extensive line of photography filters for mptv and dslr cameras, we’ve started our line of aerial drone filters with some of the basics.
-I think you’re onto something there, check out our page on filters for aerial drones, you’ll get the latest news there.
+A: As you probably know Tiffen manufactures an extensive line of photography filters for mptv and dslr cameras, we’ve started our latest lines of aerial drone filters with some of the basics like a CP filter and ND filters in our starter kits.
+One special effect that naturally occurs in drone video is the dreaded Jello Effect or Rolling Shutter, you can learn how to reduce camera shake while filming by using ND filters, check out our page on filters for aerial drones, you’ll get the latest drone video tips and news there.
+I think you’re onto something as far as special effect filters for drones…

 Q: I have a Digital SLR camera and I use 77mm filters, why would I want to start buying square or rectangular filters and the Pro100 filter holder?